AnyChart/docs.anychart.com/Basic_Charts_Types/Column_Chart.md

 ## Overview

-A column chart, also known as a bar chart, is a chart with rectangular bars of lengths usually proportional to the magnitudes or frequencies of what they represent.
-The bars can be horizontally or vertically oriented.
-The column chart is vertically oriented bars.
-If you want to build horizontally oriented bar charts, please go to: [Bar Chart](Bar_Chart) section.
+A column chart is a modification of a bar chart, the only difference is its orientation: instead of  horizontal bars and categories usually kept along the Y-axis, a Column Chart has vertical rectangular bars of lengths usually proportional to the magnitudes or frequencies of what they represent.
+If you want to build a horizontally oriented bar chart, please go to the [Bar Chart](Bar_Chart) section.

 Column charts are useful for showing data changes over a period of time or for illustrating comparisons among items.
 In column charts, categories are typically organized along the horizontal axis and values along the vertical axis.

 ## Chart

-Depending on data model and the visualization purpose the column chart may contain single series or multi series.
+Depending on the data model and the visualization purpose the column chart may contain single or multiple series.

-### Single Series
+### Single-Series

-Let's look at the single-series column chart created using the following data - sales of several managers in one
+Let's look at the following data - sales of several managers in one quarter:
-quarter:

 <table width="260px" style=" text-align:left; vertical-align:middle; border: 1px solid #cccccc; border-collapse: collapse;">
 <tr>